 In 2017, one couple in Washington, DC, lost $1.5 million in such a scam.
 They received a request to wire the title company money for their home at a different address.
 After re-directing the funds, the couple learned that the company didn't even know about this new request.
 It was a false organization.

-Business email compromise (or man-in-the-middle attacks) are often very difficult to detect.
+Business email compromise in the form of a bucket brigade attack, also known as man-in-the-middle (MITM) attack, is often very difficult to detect.
 If they're well designed, they're nearly indistinguishable from routine forms:

 This DocuSign spam email is formatted to look legitimate and includes correct names and dates for context.
 If an employee is in a rush, it's easy to simply sign without careful scrutiny.